frankhanner/JPing/README.md

 ### Why?
-The main use for this tool is if you have to bootup or shutdown a network in a particular order (example workstations then servers then domain controller then raids then switches).
+The main use for this tool is if you have to bootup or shutdown a network in a particular order (example shutdown sequence: workstations then servers then domain controller then raids then switches).
 Simply ping each piece of hardware and decide what needs to be done accordingly.

 ### Use
 Since the method is static, simply use the following call where `host` is a string with